BrianStefanovich/Personal-Site/content/blog/that-website-looks-bad/index.md

 slug: "that-website-looks-bad"
 ---

 I'll always remember a nice exercise that we used to do in class.
-Our teacher always insisted with the low quality of the designs that surround us on street.
-So much that we used to pick a random place Google Maps and never traveled more than three streets in find ugly logos and signages designs.
+Our teacher always insisted with the lower quality of designs that surround us on street.
+So much that we used to pick a random place at Google Maps and never traveled more than three streets to find ugly logos and signages designs.
 The exercise consisted of explaining what were the reasons that made them look bad and proposing a redesign to solve it.

 A few days ago I finished reading [Design for Hackers](https://www.oreilly.com/library/view/design-for-hackers/9781119998952/) by David Kadavy, an excellent book that exposes very clear conceptual frameworks for understanding and solving web design problems and while I was reading it, I couldn't stop thinking about repeating the exercise we used to do, but applied to websites and using some concepts from the book, so here we go!